-A copy of the valuation report and supporting documentation is on the Teachers' Pensions website (https://www.teacherspensions.co.uk).
+A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.
 Under the definitions set out in FRS 102, the TPS is a multi-employer pension scheme.
-The Trust is unable to quantify its share of liabilities under the scheme.
-Therefore, in accordance with FRS 102, it has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The Trust is unable to quantify its share of liabilities under the scheme and therefore, in accordance with FRS 102, has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The Trust has set out above the information available on the scheme.

-The employer's pension costs paid to the TPS in the period amounted to £198k (2021: £192k).
-At 31 August 2022, 22 employees were members of the scheme (2021: 19).
+The employer's pension costs paid to TPS in the period amounted to £254k (2022: £198k).
+26 employees were members of the scheme at 31 August 2023 (2022: 22).